 In non-contentious matters, he regularly advises French and non-French clients in drafting and negotiating IP-related or technology transfer agreements, whether as standalone agreements or as part of high-stake corporate deals or projects (IPOs, joint ventures, acquisitions, infrastructure projects, etc.).

-Jean-Hyacinthe is a member of AIPPI (International Association for the Protection of Intellectual Property), LES (Licensing Executive Society), AAPI (the French association of lawyers specialised in industrial property) and APRAM (the main French trademark and models association).
-He is the former chair of the Young Members Congress of LES International.
+Jean-Hyacinthe is a member of the board of LES France (Licensing Executive Society) and a member of AIPPI (International Association for the Protection of Intellectual Property) and co-chair of its Unified Patent Court committee, AAPI (the French association of lawyers specialised in industrial property), APRAM (the main French trademark and models association) and EPLAW (European Patent Lawyers Association).